de-fellows/Why-SQL/README.md

 With this intro into SQL using only a single table database I couldn't help but think, "Why not just use a CSV?
 What is the point of SQL?".
 To answer this question lets move forward into a motivating example relavent to a real world system.

+NOTE: I found it helpful to install the VSCode extension SQLite Viewer by Florian Klampfer to be able to click on and view the contents of .sqlite files.

 ## Motivating Example

 For this motivating example, I looked to create a scenario around a hobby of mine; bikes, and more specifically around the backend behind the business logic of a bike shop.
 In this I not only look to look deeper into SQL but also to "make the game worth playing" by looking into an actual real world scenario.
 Lets say you are the store manager of the Calgary Bike Shop and need a system to process transactions and record transactions with customers and track sales metrics.
 If we were to generate a mock of what this table would look like using the code in motivating-example-large-table-generator.py, it would look something like the following:

 ![Motivating Example Single Large Table](motivating-example-large-table.png)

 With this very over simplified table of one item transactions, a flaw begins to arrise by changing the constant NUM_SALES to a larger number to mimic a busy sales day.
 In doing this, a simple 9 column table becomes super long and as such becomes more difficult to sift through for data.
-Furthermore, this table only considers simple one item transactions of a business; not taking into account transactions with more than one item, including non-bike products like accessories, parts, tools and even multiple bike purchases.
+Furthermore, this table only considers simple one item transactions of a business; not taking into account transactions with more than one item.
+On top of that, there is way more information we can include about products, employees, and customers that if added would make this table huge!
 If we were to continue to add all of this to one table and format it as a CSV, it would be a horrendously large and jumbled up array of data.
 This is where a relational database structure can help.

 Focussing only on the retail transactions and stock side of the business, we can begin to seperate the portions of a transaction into four seperate categories; the customer, the salesperson, the transacitons, and the products.
 Although all four of these things are seperate entities, they all relate to each other in one way or another.
 In formatting four seperate tables for these items it can allow for us to organize a better system for storing transaction records.